ITRS-Group/cordial/tools/geneos/docs/commands/geneos_import.md

 ```
   -c, --common string   Import into a common directory instead of matching instances.
 For example, if TYPE is 'gateway' and NAME is 'shared' then this common directory is 'gateway/gateway_shared'
-  -H, --host string     Import only to named host, default is all (default "all")
 ```

 ### Options inherited from parent commands

 ```
   -G, --config string   config file (defaults are $HOME/.config/geneos.json, /etc/geneos/geneos.json)
+  -H, --host HOSTNAME   Limit actions to HOSTNAME (not for commands given instance@host parameters)
 ```

 ### SEE ALSO